 Monsters

-The group has leaders they talk about with such awe that it is spine-chilling.
+The group has leaders whom they talk about with such awe that it is spine-chilling.
 These leaders appear to be paranoid, unstable, and physically aggressive, with strong narcissistic and sadistic tendencies.
-Judging by their behavior, they could even suffer from an SMI such as schizophrenia.
-But that is for professionals to conclude.

 It was interesting to learn how the so-called welfare system, and especially the SSP*, works in real life, as opposed to the rosy red picture painted by the Danish state.
 Today, I know a lot more than I would like to.
-But knowing is always better than not knowing because knowing enables you to choose and choose to tell.

 Today, it seems to me that certain parts of the Danish system nurture and fertilize the conviction that human beings are nothing but numbers, entertainment, and meal tickets.

-It also seems to me that the very close collaboration in tiny Denmark between the social services, schools, and police forces, where the same people work together year after year, establish close relationships, possibly even private ones, and information and, perchance, misinformation flow freely, can endanger the freedom and fundamental civil rights of Danish citizens as well as other individuals residing in Denmark and reinforce the above mentality and certain people’s assumption that violating the rights, freedom, and dignity of Danish citizens and other individuals living in Denmark is their prerogative and privilege.
+It also seems to me that the very close collaboration in Denmark between the social services, schools, and police forces, where the same people work together year after year, establish close relationships, and information and, perchance, misinformation flow freely, can endanger the freedom and fundamental civil rights of Danish citizens as well as other individuals residing in Denmark and reinforce the above mentality and certain people’s assumption that violating the rights, freedom, and dignity of Danish citizens and other individuals living in Denmark is their prerogative and privilege.

 Lesson Learned

-Today, I know that Denmark has a truly sinister and disturbing side to it: systems of social control, corruption, favors, exploitation, and inequality where monsters can do whatever they want and get away with it because they are part of a system that in all its self-glorification relies upon trust and uncontested words instead of proof, fact-checking, and consequences.
+Today, I know that Denmark has a truly sinister and disturbing side to it.
+Systems of social control, corruption, favors, exploitation, and inequality where monsters can do whatever they want and get away with it because they are part of a system that, in all its self-glorification, relies upon trust and uncontested words instead of proof, fact-checking, and consequences.

 Thanks for reading!
 I hope you found it valuable and worth your time!
 Until next time, remember to get your facts straight and that whatever good times you have will never come back as bad times,